Apo-Procainamide; Procainamide Hydrochloride Injection, USP; Procan SR

 - This drug is only to be used to treat certain types of abnormal heartbeats.
 Other abnormal heartbeats have happened with this drug, which in rare cases can be deadly.
 Talk to the doctor if you have any questions about this drug.

-- Tell your doctor if you have ever had any bone marrow or blood problems.
+- Tell the doctor if your child has ever had any bone marrow or blood problems.

 - It is used to treat certain types of abnormal heartbeats.

-- This drug will be started in a hospital where you will be closely watched.
-Talk with your doctor.
+- This drug will be started in a hospital where your child will be closely watched.
+Talk with the doctor.